Writing on Dogs

 Selection of Writing On Dogs

 The following is a selection of my published articles on dogs.
 I hope you enjoy reading them — more of my writing can be found on Tall And True, an online showcase and forum for writers, readers and publishers.

-Each year my local dog club runs a season ending Fun Day with events designed to be fun and to test the bondbetween club members and their dogs.
-Our most popular events include fancy dress, for dogs and owners, an agility-type slalom, a saveloy (relay, not eating!) race, the waggliest tail and an event we call the “Ned Kelly”.
+My local dog club runs a season-ending Fun Day with events designed to be fun and to test the bond between club members and dogs.
+Our most popular competitions include fancy-dress for members and dogs, an agility-type slalom, the waggliest tail, and an event we call the “Ned Kelly”.